-- The victim has suffered substantial mental or physical abuse as a result of the commission of specific criminal activity
+- The immigrant victim has suffered substantial mental or physical abuse;

-- The victim has been helpful to law enforcement or government officials in investigating or prosecuting the criminal activity
+- The immigrant victim has been helpful to law enforcement or government officials in investigating or prosecuting the criminal activity;

-- The crime occurred in the United States or violated United States laws
+- The crime occurred in the United States or violated United States laws; and

-- The victim is admissible to the United States (if the victim is inadmissible, they may be eligible to apply for a waiver of the specific ground of inadmissibility).
+- The immigrant victim is admissible to the United States (if the victim is inadmissible, they may be eligible to apply for a waiver of this requirement).

 U visas may be available to victims of the following crimes (this includes an attempt to commit one of these crimes or a conspiracy or solicitation to commit one of these crimes):